 Find out if you can donate blood when it comes to COVID-19, and how we can keep each other safe.

-When face masks are mandated in an area, we strongly encourage our donors to wear single use surgical face masks when donating blood if possible.
+If donors wish to wear a mask, we strongly encourage our donors to wear single use surgical face masks or N95 masks instead of cloth masks when donating blood if possible.
 This is to ensure all our staff and donors are protected as the cloth masks can vary in effectiveness.
-If you do not have a surgical face mask we can provide you with one.
+If you do not have a surgical face mask, we can provide you with one.

 No, you do not need to be tested, but you do need to feel well and healthy.
 If you’re feeling well, we’d love to see you in one of our donor centres soon.
 We have recently introduced several new blood donation rules to ensure the safety of the blood supply.
 If you’re unsure about your eligibility to donate, please call us on 13 14 95.

-You may donate blood 28 days after you've made a full recovery from COVID-19.
-The 28 days begins on the first day once you are symptom-free.
+Currently, you may donate blood when you have completed all required public health follow up and 7 days after you've made a full recovery from COVID-19.
+The 7 days begins on the first day once you are symptom-free.

 All donors need to feel well to be eligible to donate blood.
 We also ask donors to complete a questionnaire, which includes questions which aim to protect both the health and well-being of the donor and the patient who may receive their blood.